jCobbSK/playground/README.md

 ### Running tests
 1. `cd app && yarn run test:unit` for unit tests
-2. `cd app && yarn run test:e2e` for cypress tests
+2. `cd app && yarn run test:e2e` for cypress tests (please make sure the app is running)

 Main use-cases are covered by cypress, unit tests are used only for small cases (e.g. loading state, failed state ...)